-Scoliosis is a spinal deformity in which a person’s spine is curved unnaturally toward the right and/or left side of the body, often in the shape of an “S” or “C.” This relatively common condition can develop at birth, later in life, or as a result of another condition like spina bifida or cerebral palsy.
+Scoliosis is a spinal deformity in which a person’s spine is curved unnaturally toward the right and/or left side of the body, often in the shape of an “S” or “C.” This relatively common condition can develop at birth, later in life or as a result of another condition like spina bifida or cerebral palsy.
 There is no clear cause of scoliosis, although genetics is believed to play a factor.
-Treatment options for scoliosis vary, ranging from noninvasive physical therapy and bracing to spinal surgeries such as fusion.
-Likewise, the prognosis for an individual suffering from scoliosis varies depending on the severity and curvature of the spine.
+Treatment options for scoliosis vary, ranging from non-invasive physical therapy and bracing to traditional open spinal surgeries such as fusion.
+Likewise, the prognosis for an individual diagnosed with scoliosis varies depending on the severity and curvature of the spine.

 Almost everyone develops very minor scoliosis.
 In these very minor cases, the diagnosis is made incidentally following a chest X-ray.
 More severe scoliosis may have a significant effect on the patient, interfering with daily activities and requiring lengthy treatment.
 The need for invasive treatment is rare.
 There are numerous treatment options available to manage scoliosis, many of which have shown positive long-term results.